ale3665/research_ai-usage-in-science/lrac/README.md

 - `captureFeeds`: Scripts to capture the RSS/Atom feeds
 - `downloadDocuments`: Scripts to download academic documents
+- `identifyFeeds`: Scripts to identify RSS/Atom feeds of megajournals
 - `searchSources`: Scripts to search different for academic documents that match a search query